 Vendors should not bring dogs or other pets to the market.
 Registered service animals are exceptions.

 Event organizers will try to keep a balanced mix of vendors.
-Vendors should contact the Vendor Coordinator before sending in an application if there are any concerns about duplication.
+Vendors should contact the Vendor Coordinator before submitting an application if there are any concerns about duplication.

 Dedicated vendor parking will be provided.
 Vendors parking their vehicles in this area do so at their own risk.
-After unloading, vehicles must be moved to the dedicated vendor parking area and are not to return until the market closes at 4:30 p.m.
+After unloading, vehicles must be moved to the dedicated vendor parking area by 8:30 a.m. and are not permitted to load up and exit the event space until 4:30 p.m.

 Cancellations received before May 31 will be refunded in full, less an administration fee.
 Cancellations after May 31 will not be refunded.
 All cancellations must be made in writing to the Heritage, Culture and Tourism Division.
 Please provide the reasons for cancellation, mailing address and full business name, and allow four to six weeks for processing.

-No refunds will be given to vendors who do not show up on the day or who leave early.
+No refunds will be given to vendors who do not show up to the event.
+Early departures are not permitted.

 KFL&A Public Health and Loyalist Township require all food vendors to complete the KFL&A Public Health online special event vendor application form